 - A site that not only looks good but also works properly

 - A site that loads fast and is easy to navigate

 These are some of the most important elements you need to focus on when optimising your site.
 Want to know more?
 Check out our guide on seven simple yet vital SEO first steps for a new website as well as our Swift 6 video on SEO before buying a domain or launching your site.
-And if you need a little help from our experts in order to get started, start your 30 day free trial of Search Engine Optimiser.

 After you put in the initial work, while continuing to develop quality content and to improve your website, you can expect these results:

 - About three months for initial SEO results